Mamadou Diop (footballer)

-Mamadou Diop (born 3 January 2000) is a professional footballer who plays as a goalkeeper for Grenoble.
-Born in Senegal, he plays for the Mauritania national football team.
+Mamadou Diop (born 3 January 2000) is a professional footballer who plays as a goalkeeper for club Auxerre.
+Born in Senegal, he plays for the Mauritania national team.

 Career

 Diop began his senior career in the Championnat National 3 with Istres in 2019.
 On 5 July 2019 he moved to Gueugnon, again in the fifth division where he was the backup goalkeeper.
 In 2021, he moved to Chambly in the Championnat National.
 He moved to Ligue 2 side Grenoble on 19 July 2022, signing his first professional contract.
 On 10 August 2023, he extended his contract with Grenoble until 2026.

+On 6 July 2026, Diop joined Auxerre in Ligue 1 on a four-season deal.

 International career

 Born in Senegal, Diop is of Mauritanian descent and holds dual-citizenship.
 He was called up to the Mauritania national football team for a set of 2026 FIFA World Cup qualification matches in March 2025.